huaminghuangtw/Evergreen-Notes/Permanent-Notes/Quit social media.md

 ---

-If you were to reduce screen time—especially social media—by just one hour per day for the next 40 years, that's 15,000 hours of your life.
+If you were to reduce screen time—especially social media—by just one hour per day for the next 40 years, that’s 15,000 hours of your life.

 * Enough time to become a master at nearly anything.
 * Enough time to build a thriving business.